 A model making a throw power attack picks up and throws another model.
-A warjack must have at least one non-crippled weapon with the Open Fist (2) weapon quality to make a throw power attack.
-A warbeast must have at least one weapon with the Open Fist (2) weapon quality to make a throw power attack.
-A throw power attack has a melee range equal to the melee range of its non-crippled weapon with Open Fist.
+A warbeast must have at least one weapon with the Open Fist (\) weapon quality to make a throw power attack.
+A throw power attack has a melee range equal to the melee range of its weapon with Open Fist.
 A model cannot throw power attack a model with a larger base; that is, a model with a larger base cannot be targeted.

 The attacking model must first attempt to grasp the model it intends to throw by making a melee attack roll against it.
 If the attack hits, that model is grasped and tries to break free before it is lifted off the ground.
 Both models roll a d6 and add their current STR.
-An attacker with two non-crippled weapons with Open Fist rolls 2d6 instead.
+If the attacker has two weapons with Open Fist, it rolls 2d6 instead.
 If the grasped model's total is greater, it breaks free and the attack ends.
 If the attacker's total equals or exceeds the grasped model's total, the grasped model is thrown (see "Thrown," p.
-33).
+35).